|The Frankfurt-Tipp rating:|

-Till (Axel Stein) used to be a real party lion.
-But the times are long gone.
-Now he is a bland bank clerk dreaming of his sexy colleague, while at home his wife Miriam (Anna Maria Mühe) and their son Niko are waiting for him.
-But Till doesn't really like to go to his simple single-family home in the evening.
-Since Miriam wants to realize herself with her own bag collection, there are always quarrels between the couple.
-There hasn't been harmony or even sex for far too long.
-It's a rather dreary, boring life, from which Till is torn out unintentionally at one time or another.
-One day, when the small criminal Nappo (Moritz Bleibtreu) robs Tills Bank, the frustrated father of the family is taken hostage.
-But that's not all, he gets entangled in a chain of chaotic events that lead to his sudden involvement in an illegal deal as Nappo's partner.
-This really isn't Bill's day…
+In the past, Till (Axel Stein) was a real party animal.
+But those days are long gone.
+Now he is a bland bank employee who dreams of his sexy colleague, while at home his wife Miriam (Anna Maria Mühe) and their common son Niko wait for him.
+But Till doesn't really like to go to his bland family home in the evenings.
+Because Miriam wants to realize herself with her own bag collection, there are always arguments between the couple.
+There has been no harmony or even sex for far too long.
+It is a rather dull, boring life, from which Till is suddenly and unintentionally torn out.
+When the small-time crook Nappo (Moritz Bleibtreu) robs Till's bank one day, the frustrated family man is taken hostage.
+But that's not all, he gets caught up in a chain of chaotic events that lead to him suddenly being involved in an illegal deal as Nappo's partner.
+This is really not Till's day.

-Many German comedies, which came into the cinemas in the last years, orientated themselves very much at the recipe for success, which Til Schweiger kicked off with "Keinohrhasen".
-As amusing as some of these films may have been, the comedy landscape is really not very varied at the moment, with a few exceptions.
-Thorwarth's disrespectful and less lacquered style is a really refreshing change.
-Not every gag ignites and sometimes the chaos even goes a little beyond the target.
-Nevertheless, the road movie comedy works really well overall.
-That's not only because of the funny script, the sometimes darker humor, but also because of the good chemistry between the two main actors Axel Stein and Moritz Bleibtreu.
-It's a lot of fun to watch how Bleibtreu, as a small thug with a wonderfully politically incorrect mouth of shame, and Axel Stein, as a biederman par excellence, deliver themselves up in beautiful weird word battles and slowly mutate into a perfect pair of two.
+Many of the German comedies that have hit theaters in recent years have leaned heavily on the formula for success that Til Schweiger kicked off with Keinohrhasen.
+As amusing as some of these films have been, there really isn't much variety in the comedy landscape at the moment, with a few exceptions.
+Thorwarth's irreverent and less polished style is a refreshing change.
+It's true that not every gag is funny and sometimes the chaos overshoots the mark a bit.
+Nevertheless, the road movie comedy works really well.
+This is not only due to the fun script, the sometimes a bit black humor, but also due to the good chemistry between the two main actors Axel Stein and Moritz Bleibtreu.
+It's a lot of fun to watch Bleibtreu as a petty thug with a wonderfully politically incorrect mouth and Axel Stein as a Biedermann par excellence deliver beautifully oblique word fights and slowly mutate into the perfect duo.